Written in the time of Covid19

 Regarding digital printing, when compared to silver jelly a black and white digital print, even the best "Art" print from the 42” Epson large format machine is a flat and boring thing.
 I thought this was my opinion, but the digital print tonal range can be measured and compared with a reflection densitometer.

-Viewing scans of photographs on computer screens
+Vewiing scans of photographs on computer screens

-On a final practical note, despite my best efforts, attempts to make the image scans in this website look good when transferred to a computer screen fail miserably.
+On a final practical note, and despite my best efforts, attempts to make the image scans in this website look good when transferred to a computer screen fail miserably.
 They lose all the depth and subtlety I strive to achieve in the silver gelatine originals.
 The only way to view a black and white film based original is as a fine silver jelly print.

 ← Return to Blog